-To get from Heraklion (where most flights arrive and depart), you’re looking at a comfortable hour’s drive along the E75 to Agio Nikolaos, then up into Elounda.
+To get from Heraklion (where most flights and ferries arrive and depart), you’re looking at a comfortable hour’s drive along the E75 to Agio Nikolaos, then up into Elounda.
 There are also buses that run roughly hourly between Heraklion and Agios Nikolaos for approximately €10 (1.5-2 hours), where you can then change to an Agios Nikalaos-Elounda bus.

-If you have a car (and most visitors to Crete end up renting one at some point), we would recommend either arriving or leaving via the small rural road west out of Plaka.
+If you do have a car (and most visitors to Crete end up renting one at some point), we would recommend either arriving or leaving via the small rural road west out of Plaka.
 It passes through some phenomenal scenery and a bunch of wonderful little villages before joining the E75 at Neapolis.